wp-plugins/twitter-feed-ticker/readme.txt

 As of right now the css is pretty basic and only tested on my site.
 It may need to be adapted to fix your sites needs.

+Fixed: Twitter changed their API recently as a result the feed was not showing, this should now be fixed

 == Installation ==